pablodecm/phd_thesis/src/103_chapter_3.md

     0 \ \textrm{if} \ \mathbf{x} \notin C \\
 \end{cases}$$ {#eq:indicator}

-where the specific definition of of such function depends on the definition of the subset $\mathcal{C}$, e.g. a simple cut on a one-dimensional function
+where the specific definition of such function depends on the definition of the subset $\mathcal{C}$, e.g. a simple cut on a one-dimensional function
 $f : \mathcal{X} \longrightarrow T \subseteq \mathcal{R}$
 of the readout $f(\boldsymbol{x}) > t_{{\textrm{cut}}}$.
 Any
 indicator function
-can be also be viewed as a boolean predicate function, so the event selection can also be a combination of operations selection, i.e. if the set $\mathcal{C}=\mathcal{A} \cap \mathcal{B}$ is the intersection between two subsets, the indicator function of $C$ can be simply expressed as the product
+can be also be viewed as a boolean predicate function, so the event selection can also be expressed as a combination of selection functions, i.e. if the set $\mathcal{C}=\mathcal{A} \cap \mathcal{B}$ is the intersection between two subsets, the indicator function of $C$ can be simply expressed as the product